d5732/d5732/README.md

 -   🎸 Fun fact **I play guitar**

 <hr>
 I'm experienced both as a contributor in agile teams and as a freelancer.
 I've worked mostly in web dev, creating applications for SaaS, data processing, and health and life sciences.
-I've dabbled in BlockChain, image processing, and automation software as well.
+I've dabbled in blockchain, image processing, and automation software as well.

 <h3 align="left">Certifications</h3>